varuniyer/BLooP/README.md

-# BLooP: Bi‑gram Lookahead Promotion (for faithful training‑free summarization)
+# BLooP: Zero-Shot Abstractive Summarization using Large Language Models with Bigram Lookahead Promotion

-BLooP is a training‑free decoding intervention that encourages decoder‑only LLMs to form bi‑grams present in the source document, improving summary faithfulness without modifying or fine‑tuning the underlying model.
-It works as a lightweight logits processor controlled by a single hyperparameter (α).
-Experiments show consistent ROUGE/BARTScore gains on [Llama‑3.1‑8B‑Instruct](https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct), [Mistral‑Nemo‑Instruct‑2407](https://huggingface.co/mistralai/Mistral-Nemo-Instruct-2407), and [Gemma‑2‑9B‑IT](https://huggingface.co/google/gemma-2-9b-it) across CNN/DM, CCSum, Multi‑News, and SciTLDR, with human evaluation indicating improved faithfulness without reducing readability.
+Abstractive summarization requires models to generate summaries that convey information in the source document.
+While large language models can generate summaries without fine-tuning, they often miss key details and include extraneous information.
+We propose BLooP (Bigram Lookahead Promotion), a simple training-free decoding intervention that encourages large language models (LLMs) to generate tokens that form bigrams from the source document.
+BLooP operates through a hash table lookup at each decoding step, requiring no training, fine-tuning, or model modification.
+We demonstrate improvements in ROUGE and BARTScore for [Llama‑3.1‑8B‑Instruct](https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct), [Mistral‑Nemo‑Instruct‑2407](https://huggingface.co/mistralai/Mistral-Nemo-Instruct-2407), and [Gemma‑2‑9B‑IT](https://huggingface.co/google/gemma-2-9b-it) on CNN/DM, CCSum, Multi-News, and SciTLDR.
+Human evaluation shows that BLooP significantly improves faithfulness without reducing readability.

 ---

 ## How BLooP works

-At each generation step, BLooP checks whether the pair *(previous token, candidate token)* appears as a bi‑gram in the input document.
+At each generation step, BLooP checks whether the pair *(previous token, candidate token)* appears as a bigram in the input document.
 If so, it promotes that candidate by adjusting its logit by α.
 Promotion is constant across all matching candidates, so their relative order is unchanged.
-This yields an efficient, training‑free copy mechanism implemented with a hash‑table bi‑gram cache during decoding.
+This yields an efficient, training‑free copy mechanism implemented with a hash‑table bigram cache during decoding.

 ---